-Ideally, you should never hide what makes a person special in a photo.
-It is much better and more positive to show him how impressive it can look, and why you should not hide behind retouching and makeup.
-This carries a much more positive message, and the amount of work for the re-toucher will significantly reduce.
+Ideally, it would be best if you never hid what makes a person unique in a photo.
+It is much better and more positive to show him how impressive it can look and why you should not hide behind retouching and makeup.
+This carries a much more positive message, and the amount of work for the retoucher will significantly reduce.

 6. Too Much Blurring of Skin Texture

 Deficiencies are removed, as a rule, using a small stamp brush.
-It transfers the image from the selected point to the one where the part you do not like is located.
-Thanks to this, the natural appearance and texture is preserved.
+It transfers the image from the selected point to where the part you do not like is located.
+Thanks to this, the natural appearance and texture are preserved.
 The main thing is to choose the right area from which you are going to borrow the image.

 7. Using Filters

-It is absolutely not worth using them in vain, and even more so, there is no need to try to hide the flaws of the photo itself with their help.
+It is not worth using them in vain, and even more so, there is no need to hide the flaws of the photo itself with their help.

-If you’re a photographer, it’s best to forget about filters altogether and practice improving your photography skills.
-And it is much more useful for a re-toucher to master brushes and professional techniques.
+If you're a photographer, it's best to forget about filters altogether and practice improving your photography skills.
+And it is much more helpful for a retoucher to master brushes and professional techniques.

 8. Adjusting Tones to One Standard

 There are several areas on the human body that always differ in tone.
-These are the tips of the fingers, elbows, legs, noses, etc. A re-toucher with experience knows about this, and tries to keep their differences, so as not to violate the realism of the photo.
+These are the tips of the fingers, elbows, legs, noses, etc. A retoucher with experience knows about this and tries to keep their differences not to violate the realism of the photo.

 Beginners very often strive to bring the picture to perfection by removing all the highlights.
-So, it turns out that the hand rests on the leg, changing the skin tone, for example, to a more red one, and the re-toucher removes the redness, depriving the frame of volume.
-Remember that we are not working on a drawing, but on a photo.
-And you can’t hide from realism here.
+So, it turns out that the hand rests on the leg, changing the skin tone, for example, to a more redone, and the retoucher removes the redness, depriving the frame of volume.
+Remember that we are not working on a drawing but a photo.
+And you can't hide from realism here.